simranmaurya123/python-password-generator/README.md

+#PYTHON

-# python-password-generator
+## python-password-generator

-This repo contains a  random password generator code
+This repository contains a  random password generator code written in python language.